ktaylor63/southeast/site/content/charleston/hydropower.md

 The Federal Energy Regulatory Commission (FERC) is the governmental agency responsible under the Federal Power Act for licensing non-federal hydropower projects.
 Hydropower projects are generally licensed for 30 to 50 years.
 Many of the license terms for dams in South Carolina and in the Southeast have expired or are about to expire and are thus preparing to apply to FERC for new licenses.
 Under the Federal Power Act, the Service has special authorities that enable us to recommend measures to mitigate for adverse impacts licensed projects, such as prescribing fishways at dams.
 Fishways are facilities that can be built at dams to safely pass fish upstream and downstream of the dam.

 ## Projects

-Projects within the South Carolina Ecological Services Field Office service area include: Santee-Cooper Hydropower Project on the Santee and Cooper Rivers; [Augusta Canal Hydropower Project on the Savannah River](https://augustacanal.com/about-overview.php); [Duke Energy Hydropower Project on the Catawba and Wateree Rivers](https://www.duke-energy.com/community/lakes/hydroelectric-relicensing/catawba); Columbia Hydropower Project on the Broad River; [Saluda Hydropower Project on the Saluda River](https://www.saludahydrorelicense.com/); [Parr Hydropower Project on the Broad River](http://www.parrfairfieldrelicense.com/projectdetails.html); [Stevens Creek Hydropower Project at the confluence of Stevens Creek and the Savannah River](http://stevenscreekrelicense.com/); and [Lockhart Company Hydropower Project on the Pacolet River](http://www.lockhartpower.com/renewable-energy-resources.php).

 {{< figure class="photo-center" src="/images/pages/south-carolina-ferc-projects.jpg" alt="A map of FERC projects along rivers in Northern South Carolina" caption="South Carolina FERC hydropower projects.
 Map by Melanie Olds, USFWS." link="/pdf/map/south-carolina-ferc-projects.jpg" >}}